The National Museum of African American History and Culture at sunrise on March 18, 2015. (Photo by Michael R. Barnes / Smithsonian Institution)

 National Museum of African American History and Culture

 The National Museum of African American History and Culture opened Sept.
 24, 2016, on the National Mall in Washington, D.C.
-Occupying a prominent 5-acre location next to the Washington Monument, the nearly 400,000-square-foot museum is the nation’s largest and most comprehensive cultural destination devoted exclusively to exploring, documenting and showcasing the African American story and its impact on American and world history.
+Occupying a prominent location next to the Washington Monument, the nearly 400,000-square-foot museum is the nation’s largest and most comprehensive cultural destination devoted exclusively to exploring, documenting and showcasing the African American story and its impact on American and world history.
 The museum was created in 2003 by an act of Congress, establishing it as part of the Smithsonian.
 In 2018, the museum earned LEED Gold certification from the U.S. Green Building Council (USGBC) for design and construction.

-The museum has about 3,000 objects on display from its collection of nearly 40,000.
-Highlights include:
+The museum has about 3,000 objects on display from its collection of more than 37,000.

-- Harriet Tubman collection, including her hymnal (c.
-1876); lace shawl (c.
+- Harriet Tubman collection, including her hymnal (1876); lace shawl (c.
 1897), given to her by Queen Victoria; and family photographs from her funeral

 - Chuck Berry’s red Cadillac convertible (c.
 1973)